davidhuynhgit/PizzaSale/README.md

 # I.	Key Performance Indicator (KPI)
 This report presents an analysis of key performance indicators for the pizza manufacturing and ordering.
 They include Total Revenue, Total Quantity Sold, Total Orders, Average Order Value, and Average Pizzas per Order.

-•	Total Revenue: The total revenue generated in 2015 was more than $817k.
+-	**Total Revenue:** The total revenue generated in 2015 was more than $817k.
 This figure represents the overall sales performance for the year and serves as a crucial indicator of financial success and growth.
-•	Total Quantity Sold: A total of 49,574 pizzas were sold in 2015.
+-	**Total Quantity Sold:** A total of 49,574 pizzas were sold in 2015.
 This metric provides insight into the sales volume and, in conjunction with revenue, helps determine the average selling price per pizza.
-•	Total Orders: The company processed 21,350 orders throughout the year.
+-	**Total Orders:** The company processed 21,350 orders throughout the year.
 This metric represents the number of individual transactions and provides valuable information about customer ordering behavior.
-•	Average Order Value: The average order value for 2015 was $38.31.
+-	**Average Order Value:** The average order value for 2015 was $38.31.
 It indicates the average amount spent per customer transaction.
-•	Average Pizzas per Order: The average number of pizzas per order was 2.32.
+-	**Average Pizzas per Order:** The average number of pizzas per order was 2.32.
 It suggests that, on average, customers purchase more than two pizzas per transaction.
 These KPIs offer a snapshot of the company's performance in 2015.
 They highlight key aspects of the business and act as a foundation for further investigation into the drivers of these results.
 # II.
 Sale Trends Analysis